-This procedure is used by the AF if the "IMS_SBI" and the "ReallocationOfCredit" features are supported to modify in the PCF the subscription to notification about reallocation of credit for the Service Data Flows within the AF application session context.
+This procedure is used by the NF service consumer if the "IMS_SBI" and the "ReallocationOfCredit" features are supported to modify in the PCF the subscription to notification about reallocation of credit for the Service Data Flows within the AF application session context.

-The AF shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.
+The NF service consumer shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.

-The AF shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which either include in the "events" attribute a new element with the "event" attribute set to the value "REALLOCATION_OF_CREDIT" or remove from the "events" attribute the existing element with the "event" attribute set to the value "REALLOCATION_OF_CREDIT".
+The NF service consumer shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which either include in the "events" attribute a new element with the "event" attribute set to the value "REALLOCATION_OF_CREDIT" or remove from the "events" attribute the existing element with the "event" attribute set to the value "REALLOCATION_OF_CREDIT".

 As a result of this action, the PCF shall set the appropriate subscription to reallocation of credit notification for the corresponding PCC Rule(s) as described in 3GPP TS 29.512 [8].

-The PCF shall reply to the AF with an HTTP response message as described in subclause 4.2.3.2.
+The PCF shall reply to the NF service consumer with an HTTP response message as described in subclause 4.2.3.2.